anishreddy3/Udacity_Recommendations_IBM/README.md

 3. Content Based Filtering : In this approach the system recommends articles to the user that are similar in content to the ones they have interacted recently

-4. SVD or Singular Value Decomposition : In this approach we utilize Matrix Factorize to predict the ranking of articles
+4. SVD or Singular Value Decomposition : In this approach we utilize Matrix Factorization to predict the ranking of articles